Belkofski, Alaska

-Belkofski (Taxtamax̂; Белкофский) is an unincorporated community and Alaska Native Village Statistical Area (ANVSA) in the Aleutians East Borough in Alaska.
+Belkofski (Taxtamax̂; Белкофский) is an abandoned unincorporated community and Alaska Native Village Statistical Area (ANVSA) in Aleutians East Borough, Alaska.
 It has been uninhabited since the 1980s, reporting a population of 0 in 1990, 2000 and 2010.

 Location

 Belkofski is on a point at the eastern end of the Alaska Peninsula, 12 miles southeast of King Cove.

 History

 Russians originally invaded Aleuts at Belkofski in 1823 to harvest sea otters in the area; at its height, it was the area's most important village.
 It was called "S(elo) Belkovskoe" from "belka," meaning "squirrel."
 In the 1880s, three stores were constructed, which were stocked with goods from San Francisco.
 There was a Russian Orthodox Holy Resurrection church built at that time as well.
 When the sea otter population diminished, so did the population.
 The economy switched to trapping wild game, and many of Belkofski’s inhabitants would move to the neighboring communities of Sand Point, Alaska and King Cove.
 The final few inhabitants vacated Belkofski for King Cove in the 1980s, bringing everything with them and establishing a new Orthodox Church.

 The village’s abandoned buildings reportedly burned down in 2013.